Giorgi/DuckDB.NET/README.md

 ## Usage

+### Before you Begin
+Before you begin, make sure that duckdb binary is available on your machine and accessible to your project.
+The easiest option is to put the library in your project directory and set **Copy to Output Directory** to **Copy Always**.
+Make sure to use the correct binary for your platform: *duckdb.dll* on Windows, *duckdb.so* on Linux and *duckdb.dylib* on macOS.

+### Getting Started
-There are two ways to work with DuckDB from C# :
+There are two ways to work with DuckDB from C#

 Using ADO.NET Provider or using low level bindings library for DuckDB.
 The ADO.NET Provider is built on top of the low level library and is the recommended and most straightforward way for working with DuckDB.